Deputy Sheriff William Jackson Gentry, Jr.

 William Jackson Gentry, Jr.

-Deputy Sheriff William Gentry succumbed to a gunshot wound sustained the previous night while responding to an animal abuse call at a home in the 200 block of Baltimore Way in which a homeowner's cat had been fatally shot with a pellet gun.
+Deputy Sheriff William Gentry succumbed to a gunshot wound sustained the previous night while responding to an animal abuse call at a home in the 200 block of Baltimore Way, in which a homeowner's cat had been fatally shot with a pellet gun.

 He and a deputy he was training had responded to the victim's home.
-During the investigation Deputy Gentry went to the suspect's home, a convicted felon who lived next door, to make contact with him.
-As he stood at the front door the suspect opened fire on him, shooting him in the head.
+During the investigation, Deputy Gentry went to the suspect's home, a convicted felon who lived next door, to make contact with him.
+As he stood at the front door, the suspect opened fire on him, shooting him in the head.

 The 69-year-old subject was taken into custody at the scene and charged with numerous counts.
+He was found guilty of first-degree murder in 2024 and sentenced to death in 2025.

 Deputy Gentry was flown to Lee Memorial Hospital where he succumbed to his wound the following day.